christian-freshness/ZuChat/README.md

 # ZuChat
-Zuchat is a real-time chat App built with Django.<br>
+Zuchat is a real-time chat App built with Python and Django.<br>
 You can chat with anybody in a room(like group) that is connected to the server.

 ## Live link